CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - It executes the argument `array('M', 'Male')` in the `execute()` method.

-/// type=SS, answer=[5]
+/// type=MS, answer=[3,5]

-Which statement correctly describes `UPDATE students SET gender= ?
+Which statements correctly describe `UPDATE students SET gender= ?
 WHERE gender= ?` on line 10 of `student.php`?

-- It locates the argument `gender= ?` in the SQL statement.
+- It modifies all rows in the `gender` column.

-- It sets the value to be updated in the table using named parameters.
+- It selects `students` as the table to be deleted.

-- It assigns the argument `gender= ?` to be updated in the `students` table.
+- It selects `students` as the table to be modified.

-- It assigns the argument `gender= ?` to be replaced in the `students` table.
+- It updates the rows in the `gender` column with the value substituted by the named placeholder `?`.

-- It sets the value to be updated in the table using positional placeholder parameters `gender= ?`.
+- It updates the rows in the `gender` column with the value substituted by the positional placeholder `?`.

 :::